-Our last tip is perhaps one that very few ecommerce stores want to see: write a blog.
+Our last tip is perhaps one that very few eCommerce stores want to see: write a blog.

 Writing a blog does indeed take time.
 You not only need to come up with fresh content ideas, but you also have to spend the time writing.
 You can outsource this if you have the funds, of course.

-Google loves fresh content, but the most convincing reason to start a blog for your ecommerce store is to get the best out of keywords.
+Google loves fresh content, but the most convincing reason to start a blog for your eCommerce store is to get the best out of keywords.

 You can add keywords to your product descriptions, alt-tags, and URLs … but there is only so much you can do.
-You’re limited with how many keywords you can use and optimise until you start a regular blog.
+You’re limited to how many keywords you can use and optimise until you start a regular blog.